Eco-Friendly Shaving Supplies and Other Sustainable Alternatives

 If you're skin is sensitive or you find you prefer to use something, try a shaving oil...something as simple as coconut oil (great for skin!) will often protect the skin from the razor and moisturize at the same time.
 Another simple, one ingredient alternative to conventional shaving supplies and creams is plain ol' aloe vera, which also assist in the razors glide, protects skin, and moisterizes.

 Lastly, the internet is filled with shaving cream recipes.
-Check out a friend and blogger, Shalom Mama for some ideas.
+Search Pinterest for some ideas.

 The purpose of aftershave is one of those shaving supplies that has always kind of puzzled me, especially growing up watching the kid from Home Alone so badly burn himself. ;) In fact, the real purpose is to prevent cuts or nicks from becoming infected, as well as possibly moisurize as a bonus, but usually resort to alcohols to kill germs (and cause that infamous Culkin scene).
 Thankfully this can easily be in other, natural ways: